Decision-Making

 The invisible price tag

-When you pay S$2,500 per month in rent, the visible cost is obvious.
-The invisible cost is what that S$2,500 compounding over 10 years at 7% per annum would have grown to: approximately S$431,000.
-That is not to say renting is wrong.
-It means every financial decision has a compounding shadow that most people never see.
+When you pay rent, or any recurring amount, the visible cost is obvious.
+The invisible cost is what that same money could have grown to if it were invested instead.
+That is not to say spending is wrong: it means every financial decision has a compounding shadow that most people never see.
+Try it with your own number.

 Common high-cost decisions in Singapore